mosip/documentation/docs/pre-registration.md

 ## Overview

-Pre-registration module enables a resident to
+Pre-registration module enables a resident to:

 * enter demographic data and upload supporting documents,
 * book an appointment for one or many users for registration by choosing a suitable registration center and a convenient time slot,